Jason Riddle

-Jason Daniel Riddle is an American United States Navy veteran and a former supporter of Donald Trump known for his participation in the January 6 United States Capitol attack, as well as subsequently refusing a federal pardon from U.S. President Donald Trump.
+Jason Daniel Riddle is an American United States Navy veteran and a former supporter of U.S. President Donald Trump known for his participation in the January 6 United States Capitol attack, as well as subsequently refusing a federal pardon from Trump.

 During the Capitol riot, Riddle entered the office of the Parliamentarian of the United States Senate, where he stole several items, including a bottle of wine, a book, and a football.
 He was later arrested and pleaded guilty to his charges, receiving a sentence of 90 days in prison and three years of probation.
 He was also ordered to pay more than $750 in restitution.

 Despite his wishes, Riddle was pardoned, along with nearly every other participant in the Capitol riot, on the first day of the second presidency of Donald Trump.
 The following day, Riddle sent the United States Department of Justice an email rejecting his pardon.